Useful weather apps for life in the Netherlands

 You can customise the app to your own preferences by adding specific modules to your start page, which allows you to have your preferred weather information available within a couple of swipes.

 Weeronline also rates days according to activities like beach, BBQ or skating, and offers hay fever and UV radiation warnings.
 It will also let you share the weather with your friends, in the case of good (or bad) news.

-International weather apps
+International weather apps for expats

 AccuWeather is one of the more well-known websites for international weather.
 The app has a homescreen widget displaying two-day forecasts with severe weather warnings for your GPS location.
 You can also store an unlimited number of locations.